andreypopp/reactify/README.md

 `reactify` transform activates for files with either `.js` or `.jsx` extensions.

+Some modules you might want to require won't work because of the way browserify applies transforms.
+In this case, use a -g rather than a -t to employ reactify.

+    % browserify -g reactify main.js

 If you want to reactify modules with other extensions, pass an `-x / --extension` option: